After perusing the lists of the best things to do in Charleston, South Carolina, you’ve decided to make the trek to the Lowcountry.

 Avoid the Hoi Polloi in Mount Pleasant

 There are quite a few options out on Mount Pleasant, from chain hotels to places to stay on Airbnb.
-Quite a few of the hotels are right next to the Ravenel bridge.
-Getting downtown is easy from them, as well as accessing all the best things to do in Mount Pleasant, SC, like Boone Hall Plantation.
+More than a few of the hotels across the Cooper River from Charleston are next to the Ravenel Bridge and Patriots Point Naval Maritime Museum.
+Getting downtown is easy for them, as well as accessing all the best things to do in Mount Pleasant, SC, like Boone Hall Plantation.
 These are also less expensive than almost everything downtown.
 They’re generally not as inexpensive as the next location on our list, though.

 Cheap, But Not Too Remote: West of the Ashley